Kristina01111000/Drws_site/README.md

 - set coupon code for current patients code is patient, can be anything
 	- test with new member
 - fixed payemnt so no credit cards
+- different picture of him for front page?